 Always tell your nurse or radiation therapist if you are having any problems with eating or weight loss.
-They can advise you on diet and medication to help, and refer you to a dietitian or speech and language therapist, if necessary.
+They can advise you on diet and medication to help.
+They may refer you to a dietitian or speech and language therapist, if necessary.
+There's more about eating difficulties on page 95.